What is a radical prostatectomy?

-If you have been diagnosed with prostate cancer, your doctor will discuss different options for treatment.
-If your cancer is only inside the prostate gland and has not spread to surrounding tissue, your doctor may recommend a surgery called a radical prostatectomy.
+A radical prostatectomy is a surgery used to treat prostate cancer.
+If you’ve been diagnosed with prostate cancer, your doctor will discuss different options for treatment.
+If your cancer is only inside the prostate gland and hasn’t spread to surrounding tissue, your doctor may recommend a radical prostatectomy.

 In a radical prostatectomy, a surgeon removes your entire prostate gland.
-The prostate is a small organ that wraps around your urethra, the tube that moves urine from your bladder to your penis.
-The seminal vesicles (small glands that produce a liquid that is part of semen) and the vas deferens (a muscular cord that moves sperm from your testicles to your urethra) may also be removed in this surgery.
+The prostate is a small organ that wraps around your urethra.
+The urethra is the tube that moves urine from your bladder to your penis.

 The surgery is called a “radical” prostatectomy because the entire prostate gland is removed.
-In other prostate surgeries (i.e., a “simple” prostatectomy), only part of the gland is removed.
+In other prostate surgeries, such as a “simple” prostatectomy, only part of the gland is removed.

-A radical prostatectomy might be your best treatment option if your tumor is inside your prostate gland only and has not invaded surrounding areas.
+A radical prostatectomy might be your best treatment option if your tumor is inside your prostate gland and hasn’t invaded surrounding areas.
 This treatment is done to remove the cancer before it can spread to other parts of your body.
 The entire prostate is removed.

-Sometimes your surgeon will also remove related structures such as the seminal vesicles (very common) and the vas deferens.
+Sometimes your surgeon will also remove related structures such as the seminal vesicles and the vas deferens.
+Removal of the seminal vesicles is very common.
 This is to make sure that the cancer is completely removed.

 Other treatment options may be better for you if:

-- your health is poor and you are unable to undergo anesthesia or surgery
+- your health is poor and you’re unable to undergo anesthesia or surgery

 - your cancer is growing slowly

 - your cancer has spread beyond your prostate gland